This is the ultimate WordPress SEO checklist.

 301 redirects tell search engines that the URL change is permanent and to give the new page all the SEO value of the old page.
 So if you’re changing the permalink, you’ll want to 301 redirect the old URL to the new one.

-Using .htaccess is faster for your site than a plugin and using it for individual pages is easy.
+Using .htaccess is faster for your website than a WordPress plugin, and using it for individual pages is easy.

 Step 48: Keep your content updated.